 Styling - Don't let them grab the first thing that looks cool

-Let's face it kids don't really care about brand name, they want something cool looking or something with their favourite cartoon character emblazoned on it.
+Let's face it kids don't really care about brand name, they want something cool looking or something with their favorite cartoon character emblazoned on it.
 They might even just want what the other kids at school are using etc.

 The problem with this is that some headphones look like they might be designed for kids but in reality, they offer little to no hearing protection and lack other child-specific features that may be beneficial in the long run.